mkm29/uds-k3d-calico/README.md

 ### Components

-The following components are available in the UDS K3d package:
+The following components are available in the UDS k3d Calico package:

 | Name | Description | Required |
 |------|-------------|:--------:|